john0909/pyzwcadmech/README_EN.md

 ## 5. FAQ

 **Q: Running error `Failed to load ZwmToolKit.tlb` or `ModuleNotFoundError`**
-A: Ensure that ZWCAD Mechanical is installed on your system.
+A: Ensure that ZWCAD MFG is installed on your system.
 If it is installed in a non-standard path, please copy the `ZwmToolKit.tlb` file to the directory where the script is running, or place it next to the `pyzwcadmech` folder.
 Also, ensure the `comtypes` library is installed.

 **Q: Running error `Failed to create ZwmToolKit.ZwmApp.
-Please check if ZWCAD Mechanical is installed and running.`**
+Please check if ZWCAD MFG is installed and running.`**
 A: This is usually because:
-1. The standard version of ZWCAD is installed on the computer, not the **Mechanical version** (ZWCAD Mechanical).
+1. The standard version of ZWCAD is installed on the computer, not the **Mechanical version** (ZWCAD MFG).
-2. The COM component of ZWCAD Mechanical is not registered correctly.
-Try running ZWCAD Mechanical once as an administrator.
+2. The COM component of ZWCAD MFG is not registered correctly.
+Try running ZWCAD MFG once as an administrator.

 **Q: Getting title block or BOM returns null or throws an error**
 A: Ensure that `mech.open_file("")` has been successfully called to bind the drawing database before calling `get_title()` or `get_bom()`.
-Also, ensure that the title block or BOM entities of ZWCAD Mechanical actually exist in the current drawing.
+Also, ensure that the title block or BOM entities of ZWCAD MFG actually exist in the current drawing.